The Shield: Season 4

 Season 4 premiered on March 15, 2005, and concluded on June 14, 2005, consisting of 13 episodes.
 During this season, the members of the Strike Team become involved with the affairs of Antwon Mitchell, a highly respected drug lord who ends up blackmailing Vendrell to coerce his help.
 Mackey, with the help of the new Barn Captain, Monica Rawling, manages to help Vendrell out of his situation, reunites the Strike Team, and eventually ends up with sufficient evidence to send Mitchell to jail.
-However, Rawling finds herself dismissed as Captain due to her approach of seizing any assets tied to drug money.
+However, Rawling finds herself dismissed as captain due to her approach of seizing any assets tied to drug money.
 Claudette and Dutch continue to be shut out of meaningful cases by the DA's office, forcing Dutch to make a backroom deal to save his and Claudette's careers.
 A rift forms between Lowe and Sofer over the seizures policy.
 Aceveda uses the seizures policy to get more power on the city council and ultimately push his own agenda.

 Season 5

 Season 5 premiered on January 10, 2006, and concluded on March 21, 2006, consisting of 11 episodes.
 The LAPD's Internal Affairs Division opens an investigation led by Lt.
 Jon Kavanaugh against Lemansky, purportedly for not reporting a stash of drugs he had taken, but in actuality to find evidence of the Strike Team's misdeeds.
 Mackey learns of Kavanaugh's true intent, and tries to humiliate Kavanaugh to show the investigation is personal.
 Enraged, Kavanaugh puts on more pressure and charges Lemansky.
 The Strike Team attempts to smuggle Lemansky out of the country, but Vendrell, fearing Lemansky will talk, kills him with a grenade, ending the investigation.
 Lowe trains Tina Hanlon but quickly believes she may not be cut out for the job.
 Dutch and Claudette focus on the serial killer they have no evidence against while it becomes clear Claudette's health is deteriorating.
-Billings' weak management coupled with Kavanaugh's strong-arm tactics force the LAPD chief to name a stronger and more independent Captain to the Barn, Claudette.
+Billings' weak management, coupled with Kavanaugh's strong-arm tactics, forces the LAPD chief to name a stronger and more independent captain to the Barn, Claudette.

 "Wins and Losses"

-The producers of The Shield produced a 15-minute "promosode", which premiered on Google on February 15, 2007, to bridge the gap between seasons 5 and 6.
+The producers of The Shield produced a 15-minute "promosode", which premiered on Google Video on February 15, 2007, to bridge the gap between seasons 5 and 6.
 The episode focuses on the aftermath of Lemanksky's death, including his funeral and flashbacks as co-workers reflect upon his life.
 The episode was said to have cost between $500,000 and $1 million to produce.
 It was on bud.tv for four weeks and later released to AOL and other media outlets.
 The "promosode" is also one of the special features included on the season 5 DVD set.